Daily Water Intake Calculator by Weight

 Related Health Tools & Articles

 Hydration affects sleep quality.
 Learn about the best magnesium supplements for better sleep.
-Staying hydrated also helps with mental clarity — read how to calm an overactive mind at night.
+Staying hydrated also supports mental clarity, so you can also read how to calm an overactive mind at night.

-- How Drinking More Water Helps With Weight Loss - Science-backed benefits of hydration
+- How Drinking More Water Helps With Weight Loss - Understand where hydration supports appetite, energy, and fat-loss routines